 - 1. Save all the contents of your scene, all drawings, colour palettes and the palette list. - 2.
-Select File > Save or press Ctrl + S (Windows/Linux) or \mathbb{H} + S (Mac OS X). - 3.
-From the top menu, select File > Export > Export Images or press Ctrl + Shift + Y (Windows/Linux) or \mathbb{H} + Shift + Y (Mac OS X).
+Select File > Save or press Ctrl + S (Windows/Linux) or \mathbb{H} + S (Mac OS X).

 If the system administrator did not complete the resolution configuration tasks, a warning message will open.
-This message notifies you that the resolution configuration folder.
+This message notifies you that the resolution.conf file was not properly inserted in the configuration folder.